 How is using polymer bearings in bicycles advantageous?

-In the bicycle industry, innovative solutions are not only used for design, but for material selection.
+Bearings in bicycles are not only used for design but also for material selection.
 There are so many decisions to be made.
 Take the frame, for example, there are many options to have them produced in aluminium or glass fibre-reinforced material.
 And ‘why?’
 To reduce the weight.

 With this in mind, more component manufacturers are turning to alternative materials, such as polymer instead of metallic options.
 Whether it’s the seat post, suspension, pedals or gearshift, polymer is becoming increasingly evident in applications.
 Plastic polymer bearings are gaining popularity because they have numerous advantages over metal bearings.

 As previously mentioned, weight is one of the most important points to consider when buying or designing a bike.
 In the everyday use of a bicycle, it can become problematic when lifting the bicycle up to put into the back of a car or up and over a gate.
 Furthermore, weight reduction is essential towards marginal gains, especially on road bikes.
 A polymer bearing from igus® is approximately seven times lighter than a comparable metal plain bearing!
 When weight is an issue, it is definitely beneficial replacing the metal bearing for a polymer one.

 How many metal bearings do you know that allow you to predict the wear and life cycle of the bearing?
 This is another critical element for selecting the best materials for the design and production of bikes.
 If you consider a metal bearing with a PTFE coating, it would soon become apparent that the coating is wearing quickly after coming into contact with dirt and edge loads.
 It is no longer able to offer the sufficient sliding properties that are required.